Ann-Maria (song)

 "Ann-Maria" is a pop song, the tenth single to be released by the Dutch girl group Luv', released in early 1980 by Carrere Records.
 This song appears on the group's third studio album, True Luv'.
 A downtempo composition, the tune was a chart hit in both Benelux and Germany.

 Background

 When Luv' left Philips/Phonogram Records for CNR/Carrere Records in 1979, the trio hoped that its success story would go on.
 The single Ooh, Yes I Do became successful (even if it didn't reach the results of the million-sellers You're the Greatest Lover or Trojan Horse).
 The ballad Ann Maria was chosen as a follow-up single and used a Latin American orchestration inspired by ABBA's Chiquitita and Fernando as well as Boney M.'s El Lute.
 A children's choir was integrated into this song (like ABBA's classic hit "I Have a Dream").
 A Spanish version of Ann-Maria came out in Mexico.

+In 2025, the track was remixed as part of Only Luv' – The Matt Pop Remixes.